Sebastian Fagerlund: Compositions

 The Clarinet Concerto (2006) marked a turning point in Fagerlund’s career as a composer, and was followed by the tone poem Isola (Island, 2007), another major orchestral work.
 Both works were premiered at the Korsholm Music Festival.
 His surrealistic chamber opera Döbeln (2009), constructed around hallucinations, won the Record of the Year Award of the Finnish Broadcasting Company (Yle) and was a commission from the West Coast Opera Kokkola.
 Further works include Ignite (2010) and the violin concerto Darkness in Light, written for Pekka Kuusisto and immensely successful when premiered in Tampere in September 2012.
 The concerto was partly inspired by the literature of Haruki Murakami.
-The guitar concerto Transit (2013), commissioned by Yle and premiered by Ismo Eskelinen has continued Fagerlund’s series of concertos.
+The guitar concerto, Transit (2013), commissioned by Yle and premiered by Ismo Eskelinen has continued Fagerlund’s series of concertos.

 Fagerlund has said: “A sort of primitivism is present in many of my works.
 As a result, rhythm, in particular, has become very important.
 I am fascinated by relentless drive and energy.”.
 Salient features of Fagerlund’s music are his interest in large-scale forms and details of them, and a view of music as the expresser of fundamental questions and existential experiences.

 Works by Fagerlund have been performed around the world by the Singapore Symphony Orchestra, the Finnish Radio Symphony Orchestra, the Orchestra Sinfonica Nazionale della RAI, BBC Symphony Orchestra, Bergen Philharmonic Orchestra, the Gothenburg Symphony and the Dutch Radio Philharmonic Orchestra.

 Fagerlund's 2017 opera Autumn Sonata, with a libretto by the composer and Gunilla Hemming, based on the 1979 film by Ingmar Bergman, was premiered at the Finnish National Opera in Helsinki conducted by John Storgårds; Anne Sofie von Otter created the principal role of Charlotte.
+His new opera The Morning Star, an adaptation of Karl Ove Knausgård’s novel of the same name also on a libretto by Hemming, will be premiered at the Finnish National Opera on January 2026.